Do Restaurants Really Have Thin Margins?

 Let’s push the boundaries even further again, imagine if you knew every single customer who responded to that email marketing, push notification, and text marketing and you knew exactly how much money they spent because of this offer.
 Considering the 80/20 rule, 20% of those customers will drive 80% of your sales.
 Now we can focus on the most profitable customers, if you gave away a $10 offer and Jack spent $18 and Nick spent $56, well it doesn’t make sense to spend your marketing dollars to entice Jack to come in, funnel those funds towards more people like Nick.

 These systems do exist today and larger brands with enough budget and manpower already have a competitive advantage over the smaller guys.
-The big players, the likes of Uber, DoorDash, Amazon, Facebook, Google have made billions of dollars utilizing these systems.
+The big players, the likes of Uber, DoorDash, Amazon, Facebook, and Google have made billions of dollars utilizing these systems.
 They clearly understand the value of data, but more importantly, they understand the value of transactional data and have become extremely efficient at monetizing that information.
 It is time for your restaurant to do the same.
-Stop hiding behind the notion that restaurants just simply have thin margins, make the change and take control of your future.
+Stop hiding behind the notion that restaurants just simply have thin margins, make the change, and take control of your future.

 Imagine trying to compete with an AI engine that never sleeps, never takes a break, never calls in sick, and will never ask for a raise.
 How would you compete with a restaurant that utilizes such systems?